 The On Nut Bangkok BTS Station once marked the end of the Skytrain line.
 The end-of-the-line district was off the radar for many people, including developers.
 Traditional houses, family-run restaurants and quiet sois attracted a mix of locals and expats.
-Even today – long since the train line has been extended and while high-rise condos are being built at a furious pace – the district retains a relatively low-key vibe.
+Even today – long since the train line has been extended and while high-rise condos are being built at a furious pace – the district retains (for Bangkok) a relatively low-key vibe.

-In On Nut, Sukhumvit 77 (also named On Nut Road) is a central artery that roughly follows the nearby canal and continues east to the Suvarnabhumi Airport.
+In On Nut, Sukhumvit 77 (also named On Nut Road) is a central artery that roughly follows the nearby canal and continues east to the BKK Suvarnabhumi Airport.
 Just steps from the On Nut BTS Station, Sukhumvit 77 is lined with restaurants, shopping centers, temples and condo complexes.
-However, there is much more to On Nut than just one road, which we discovered during our stay.
+However, there is much more to On Nut than just one road, which we discovered during our stay in Bangkok.

 Before we dive into our list of the top things to do in Bangkok On Nut, we have a few tips.
 First, On Nut – which is often spelled as one word, Onnut, is pronounced On Noot.
 (Be prepared for confusion or giggles if you use the English word Nut.)
 Second, our list is not ranked in any particular order.
-And, third, we provide a link to a useful On Nut Bangkok Map at the end of the post.
+And, third, we provide a link to a useful On Nut Bangkok Map at the end of the article.

-Save, Pin or Bookmark this post so you can easily access it during your Bangkok trip!
+Save, Pin or Bookmark this Thailand travel post so you can access it during your Bangkok trip!